StriderDM/nodejs-pool/TARI_SETUP.md

 EOF
 ```

 Look in the `config` table and change the configuration as necessary.
+See the [nodejs-pool README](README.md) for more details.

 **Starting the pool**